gehl-institute/pldp/README.md

 If you're new to GitHub and feel more comfortable emailing, you can reach us at: [publiclife@gehlinstitute.org](mailto:publiclife@gehlinstitute.org).

+This project uses the [Creative Commons Attribution 4.0 International license](license).

 ## Code of Conduct

 This project uses the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).